ldecaro/xmlsigner/README.md

 ### Troubleshooting HSM Installation

- Due to the chosen level of automation you might find problems in case the AZ automatically chosen to install the HSM doesn't have it available.
-Pick another AZ or region using the AZ menu in the parameters screen and give it a try.
-There is a select button to help you choosing the right AZ for your HSM.
+ One of the configurations available in this step is choosing an AZ for your CloudHSM.
+In some cases, it is possible the service endpoint for CloudHSM is not available in the AZ chosen for your private subnet.
+Please, delete and recreate the Stack using a different AZ for your private subnet.
+To do that, delete the old stack and try again clicking in the stack button from [here](#Deploy-Network-and-CloudHSM).
+Once in the configuration menu, pick another AZ for your private subnet using the AZ select button.
 Some regions where this might happen are us-east-1, us-east-2, sa-east-1.
+For more information please click here.

 ### Troubleshooting Container Build

- In this step the CodeBuild tries to connect to github to fetch the source code of the container.
-In case you don't have any credentials configured you will get the error below from CloudFormation.
-That means you need to configure a Git account in the Code Build.
-Relax..that is easy!
-Open the tab events in the failed cloudformation run and make sure your error looks like the one below.
+  In this step, CodeBuild tries to connect to GitHub to download the sources of the container.
+In case you never had configured GitHub credentials in CodeBuild you will get the error from the image below thrown by the CloudFomration.
+This means CodeBuild doesn't know how to connect to GitHub and you will have to configure credentials for this.
+In this case, relax, it is simple!

   ![git login failed](/images/create-build-failed.png)

- Setup CodeBuild to connect to Github: In the CodeBuild service pretend you are creating a new build.
+ **Setup GitHub credentials in CodeBuild:** Go to the CodeBuild service in the AWS console.
+Once in the CodeBuild service menu, pretend you are creating a new build.
 Choose Create Build Project.
 In the configuration screen there is a section named Source.
-Choose Github, and connect using OAuth.
+Choose `GitHub`, and `Connect using OAuth`.
 Once you connect press CANCEL and run the script again (validate you get the message **you are connected to Github using OAuth**).
 CodeBuild now knows how to fetch code from Github.

- **Delete the stack Signer container on CloudFormation and click again in the button above to run the stack**
+ **Delete the stack Signer container in CloudFormation service and recreate the Stack clicking [here](#Build-Container) to run the stack**

  ![setup git credentials](/images/configure-git.png)